 Every person is different and unique.
 Even brothers and sisters are different, despite growing up under the same conditions and belonging to the same family.
 We all have a unique developmental pattern.
 Key to upbringing is ensuring the nurturing of the psychological seeds we are born with.
 Through this we support and strengthen a child’s inherent qualities.
 But this also applies throughout our lives.
 We all have unrealized potentials that can be brought to life.

 But what is this psychological DNA?
-The Seven Types and Psychoenergetics postulates that everything is energy – our thoughts, emotions, and bodies are energy.
+The Seven Types postulates that everything is energy – our thoughts, emotions, and bodies are energy.
 Every human being radiates energy, which manifests as our psychological qualities.